-You’ve decided it’s time to book a cruise holiday... all that’s holding you back is the overwhelming task of finding the itinerary that suits you, planning your time away and actually making the booking.
+You’ve decided it’s time to book a cruise holiday... all that’s holding you back is the overwhelming task of finding the right itinerary, cruise line and cruise ship, then planning your time away and then actually making the booking.

-If you don’t know where to start, or you’re just too busy and want to know how to outsource the planning of your holiday, this guide is for you.
+If you don’t know where to start, or you’re just too busy and want to outsource the planning of your holiday, this guide is for you.
 We’ll help you decide where to go and share some insider tips from our cruise specialists.

-By the end of this guide, you’ll be prepared to make your ultimate cruise holiday a reality.
+By the end of this guide, you’ll be prepared to make your cruise holiday a reality.

-Finding the type of cruise and cruise line that aligns with your preferred style of travel can be the start of a beautiful travel relationship.
-You’ll want to review the general size of the ships in the fleet, the service level, the onboard atmosphere, the selection of restaurants, the decor and even your fellow passengers, exploring the world with that cruise line can make travel a breeze.
+Finding the cruise line or style of cruise ship that aligns with your style of travel can be the start of a lasting travel relationship.
+You’ll want to review the size of the ships in the fleet, the service level, the onboard atmosphere, the selection of restaurants, the decor and even the mix of fellow passengers.

 We breakdown your three main decisions below.

 Everyone’s idea of ‘luxury’ is different and unfortunately, it’s one of the most overused words in the travel industry, so it’s important to do your research.
 ‘Contemporary’ cruises tend to appeal to a broader range of travellers.

 In many ways, this is similar to choosing a hotel chain.
 If you stay in 4-star and above accommodation when on land, then you are likely to enjoy the same at sea.
 Cruise lines like Regent Seven Seas, Seabourn, Silversea and Oceania are likely to appeal.

 In the contemporary space, we often see larger ships that are more focussed on the on-board entertainment.
 These tend to be the cruise lines that make headlines with passenger numbers equivalent to many New Zealand towns, and that often cannot berth in Auckland harbour.
 Think more of a busy resort with waterslides, rock climbing walls and endless restaurants and bars.